 Through self-awareness and empowerment, you now can…..

-- Interpret missed deadlines as flags for problems to solve and opportunities for process improvement, or
+- Interpret missed deadlines as flags for problems to solve, and opportunities for processes to be improved,

-As human beings, we are imperfect by nature.
+As human beings, we are all imperfect by nature.

 And when you embrace your personal imperfection you can move away from self-criticism.
 Instead, you place your attention on positive self-awareness and empowerment.